 One of the key contributions to the MIT community and beyond is our work on education for displaced and refugees.
 Based on Prof. Masic life circumstances he is very committed and dedicated to the cause of displaced and refugees’ education.
 He led the SOLVE Learn pillar challenge on how to improve education for children in refugee camps.
 He believes that one of our grand challenges today goes beyond securing shelter, food, and safety, to improving the infrastructure for and access to education.
 Education is not only a basic human right; it is an underestimated component of restoring long-term stability and prosperity in regions of conflict.

-In May 2017 Prof. Masic lounched ReACT, the MIT Refugee Action Hub.
-MIT ReACT is a community driven hub that aims to develop efficient tools and solutions with a broad public outreach for education in non-conventional settings.
+In May 2017 Prof. Masic launched ReACT, the MIT Refugee Action Hub.
+MIT ReACT is a community-driven hub that aims to develop efficient tools and solutions with a broad public outreach for education in non-conventional settings.
 ReACT offers a global educational infrastructure for forcibly displaced populations and refugees.
 The vision is to provide the opportunity for migrants with different backgrounds, preparation, and aspirations to receive a life-changing education.

 FALL | 1.057 UG